simon-ritchie/apysc/docs_src/source/event_prevent_default_and_stop_propagation.md

 The `Event` instance and its subclass instance have the `stop_propagation` method.
 The `stop_propagation` method, like the `prevent_default` one, requires no arguments.

-The following example will bind the click event to the sprite and rectangle instances.
-The rectangle (child) click handler will call the `stop_propagation` method so the sprite (parent) click handler will not be called:
+The following example binds the click event to the sprite and rectangle instances.
+The rectangle (child) click handler calls the `stop_propagation` method, so the sprite (parent) doesn't call the click handler:

 ```py
 # runnable